-According to the 2015 UN Millennium Development Goals report, women and girls now have access to more education, economic opportunities, and political power than ever before in human history.
-However, despite monumental leaps in gender equality in the past two decades, women and girls are still disproportionately affected by extreme poverty.
+Some good news: According to the 2015 UN Millennium Development Goals report, women and girls have access to more education, economic opportunities, and political power than ever before in human history .
+But they still bear the impact of extreme poverty.